ClickCease

 Signs of Overdose:

-• Slow, shallow, or stopped breathing
+• Breathing that is slow, shallow, or has stopped

-• Clammy, pale, or bluish skin
+• Skin that is clammy, pale, or bluish

-• Dangerously low heart rate
+• A very slow or dangerously low heart rate

 Call 911 immediately if an overdose is suspected.
 While waiting for help:

-• Try to wake the person up.
+• Try to wake the person.

-• Perform rescue breathing if they arenโ€™t breathing.
+• Give rescue breaths if they are not breathing.

-• Monitor breathing and heart rate.
+• Keep checking their breathing and heart rate.

 Addiction treatment is available for overcoming primary effects, synergistic effects and the long term consequences.
 Xanax increases potential risks of overdose, and mixing with other substances increases this risk tenfold.